brunnoandrade/brunnoandrade/README.md

 ## Hi there 👋

-My name is Bruno Andrade, i'am a Developer Mobile and Web, i'am passionate about technology and currently work with JavaScript, TypeScript, React, React Native, Node.Js, GraphQL among many other technologies.
+My name is Bruno Andrade, i'am a Developer Mobile and Web.
+Passionate about technology and currently work with JavaScript, TypeScript, React, React Native, Node.Js, GraphQL among many other technologies.

 - 🔭 I’m currently working on [GO.K](https://gok.digital/) as a Mobile and Web Developer, a company in São Paulo, Brazil.